jdlandazuri/jdlandazuri/Profile.md

 <h1> Free times </h1>

--I'm from Colombia and live in Bogotá city, I’m interested in Design web, Developer, support TI and Cloud Computing.
+- I'm from Colombia and live in Bogotá city, I’m interested in Design web, Developer, support TI and Cloud Computing.
 - 👀 I like watching movies, action, horror, suspense, science fiction, and love watching anime.
 - 🌱 I like walking, jogging, playing volleyball and soccer.
 - 💞️ I loves and enjoy nature and spending time with family or friends, I also like having some alone time .